 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Quintet Private Bank reported total carbon emissions of approximately 1,831,072,950 kg CO2e.
 This figure includes 99,824,560 kg CO2e from Scope 1 emissions, 44,117,400 kg CO2e from Scope 2 emissions, and a significant 1,687,130,990 kg CO2e from Scope 3 emissions.
 The Scope 3 emissions primarily stem from business travel and employee commuting.
 Quintet's emissions data is cascaded from its parent company, Quintet Private Bank (Europe) S.A., reflecting a corporate family relationship.
 The bank has not set specific reduction targets or climate pledges, indicating a potential area for future commitment.
-In comparison, the bank's total emissions in 2022 were about 9,193,900 kg CO2e, showing a substantial increase in emissions year-on-year.
-The bank's commitment to addressing climate change remains unclear, as no specific reduction initiatives or targets have been disclosed.
-Overall, Quintet Private Bank's emissions profile highlights the need for enhanced climate strategies and commitments to reduce its carbon footprint effectively.
+In comparison, the previous year's emissions in 2022 were reported at approximately 9,193,900 kg CO2e, showing a notable increase in total emissions in 2023.
+The bank's commitment to addressing climate change remains essential, especially given the substantial Scope 3 emissions that dominate its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents